who does! Fortunately a trip to Hokkaido is NOT going to do either of those, here's a few reasons why:

 The thing about radiation is that a large dose over a short time is dangerous, a small dose over a very long time is also dangerous: you and your daughter will be there for a short time and well away from any contamination, so if there is any radiation it will be an infinitesimally small dose over a very short time.
 Tell her to stop watching the news and start researching the FACTS for herself, he he he.

-I have a 5 year old boy and a 16 month old girl - I'd have no hesitation in taking them to Hokkaido. almost 9 years ago
+I have a 5 year old boy and a 16 month old girl - I'd have no hesitation in taking them to Hokkaido. about 9 years ago